 Street Photography

 Watch your Shutter Speed

 If your shutter is too slow, you run the risk of camera shake and motion blur.
-As true here as it is with any other realm of photography.
-However, when out on the street things tend to happen much quicker.
+It is as true here as it is with any other realm of photography.
+However, when out on the street, things tend to happen much quicker.
 Life waits for no man or woman.
 Remember this.
-If you mess up the perfect scene because your shutter is still at 1/80, it won’t come back round for you.
+If you mess up the perfect scene because your shutter is still at 1/80, it won’t come back around for you.

 Of course, sometimes we want a little energy, a little blur, a little character to a shot.
-Purposeful blur is used all the time, but it’s a lot different to blur that we only notice once we get back to view our RAW images.
+Purposeful blur is used all the time, but it’s a lot different from blur, which we only notice once we get back to view our RAW images.
 Seldom does accidental camera shake ‘pay off’.

+Street Photography